-Your system automatically obtains DNS servers whenever you connect the internet, but sometimes it fails to do so.
+Your system automatically obtains DNS servers whenever you connect to the internet, but sometimes it fails to do so.
 If the DNS server is not responding, then you can try using OpenDNS and Google DNS servers manually for your system.
-They both are considered as best DNS servers around the world and even if you are facing DNS server not responding wireless error then you can consider applying this fix.
+They both are considered as best DNS servers around the world and even if you are facing a DNS server not responding wireless error then you can consider applying this fix.
 Here’s how to use them manually and how to solve DNS server isn’t responding error using them and to get Live NetTV APK work.

 - First of all right on the network icon from the taskbar of your Windows computer, and click on Open Network and Sharing Center.